djurnamn/js-template-engine/packages/core/README.md

 ## Extension System
 - Extensions can add or override rendering logic, attributes, styles, and output.
 - **Only one renderer extension (framework) can be used at a time** (e.g., React, Vue).
 The engine will throw an error if multiple renderer extensions are provided.
-- Extensions are registered by passing them to the `TemplateEngine` constructor.
+- Extensions are registered using the `ExtensionRegistry` with specific methods for each type:
+  - `registerFramework()` for framework extensions
+  - `registerStyling()` for styling extensions
+  - `registerUtility()` for utility extensions

 ## Integration Tests
 - Integration tests now live in a dedicated `integration-tests` package.
 - These tests verify that the core engine and all official extensions work together as intended, covering end-to-end scenarios and multi-extension contracts.

 ## Backward Compatibility
-- The public API of `TemplateEngine` remains stable, but internal responsibilities are now delegated to the new modules above.
+- The system has migrated to a concept-driven architecture with `ProcessingPipeline` as the main processing class, replacing the legacy `TemplateEngine`.

 ## For Extension Authors
 - See the [docs/extending.md](../../docs/extending.md) for details on writing extensions and available hooks.